xd009642/tarpaulin/README.md

 For codecov.io you'll need to export CODECOV_TOKEN are instructions on this in the settings of your codecov project.

+Because of the use of nightly proc-macro features you'll need to reinstall tarpaulin each time unless you're keeping to a specific nightly version.
+If you are keeping to a specific nightly you can remove the `-f` flag in the example travis file.

 ```yml
 language: rust
 sudo: required